|

 to 30 March 1957 at the Crane Theatre Liverpool

-For the second time in
+For the second time in its

-its history, the Martins Bank operatic Society stages “The Mikado” at
+history, the Martins Bank operatic Society stages “The Mikado” at Liverpool’s Crane Theatre.
+The previous performance was put on in

-previous performance was put on in 1949, when the ensemble was known as
+1949, when the ensemble was known as Martins Bank Society of the Arts – Music

-Martins Bank Society of the Arts – Music Section.
-As usual, Martins Bank Magazine has its ear
+Section.
+As usual, Martins Bank Magazine

-operatic performers by night.
-Some
+become operatic performers by night.

-a well known musical performer over the coming years.
+will become a well known musical performer over the coming years.
 For our now burgeoning stocks of original

 show programmes, we are indebted to the late Beryl Creer, who held Martins